ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ### The Pipe Operator

-The pipe operator (`|>`) also avoids parentheses but in reversed order: function on right, parameter on left.
+The pipe operator (`|>`) also avoids parentheses but in reversed order: function on right, argument on left.
 ```ocaml
 # "81" |> int_of_string |> float_of_int |> sqrt |> int_of_float;;
 - : int = 9